newque/newque/README.md

 - `lib/` contains the libraries needed to run Newque, it must be located in the same folder as the `newque` executable

 ## Concepts

+__IDs__

+Each message has a unique ID and Newque will generate IDs when they are not provided by the client.
+If a message with the same ID already exists in the Backend it won't be written, therefore it is possible to retry messages when network errors occur.
+Obviously in the case of the `httpproxy`, `pubsub` and `fifo` Backends, it is up to the upstream server to implement this behavior if they wish to.

 __Atomics__